tilde-lab/tilde/README.txt

 This is NOT a public release, rather a proof-of-concept code summary for internal needs.
 It is not fully tested and may work unstable.
 End users are HIGHLY DISCOURAGED of using this code.
-However the user data are sacred and will be never affected.
+However the user data are sacred and will never be affected.

 Usage
 -----

 Please, avoid spaces and non-latin characters in the application folder name.
-The main script is called "tilde.bat" (for Windows) or "tilde.sh" (for Unix).
+The main script is called "tilde.bat" (for Windows) and "tilde.sh" (for Unix).
 All user commands should be executed through this main script:
 To use command-line interface run main script with a parameter (e.g. "--help").
 To start graphical interface run main script without parameters.
-To terminate graphical interface on Windows close the DOS box.
+To terminate graphical interface on Windows close the DOS box, on Unix hit Ctrl+C.
-To terminate graphical interface on Unix kill main script.

 Prerequisites
 -------------

 On Windows no additional installations are required.
-On Unix/Mac you should have Python (at least of version 2.6) and numerical modules (Numpy) pre-installed.
+On Unix/Mac you should have Python (at least of version 2.6), numerical modules (Numpy) and sqlite3 python module pre-installed.
+Typically, this is the case on modern Unix PCs (console command "python -c 'import numpy, sqlite3'" should produce no errors).

 License and distribution
 ------------------------